“The music is not in the notes but in the silence between.” Wolfgang Amadeus Mozart

 Sylvester

 Sylvester James Jr., known simply as Sylvester, was an American singer-songwriter of disco, rhythm & blues, and soul.
-Known for his flamboyant, androgynous appearance and falsetto singing voice, he gained the nickname the "Queen of Disco" in the late 1970s.
+Known for his flamboyant, androgynous appearance and falsetto singing voice, he was nicknamed the "Queen of Disco" in the late 1970s.
 San Francisco awarded him the key to the city.
-In 2005, Sylvester was inducted into the Dance Music Hall of Fame along with Chic and Gloria Gaynor.
+In 2005, Sylvester and Chic and Gloria Gaynor were inducted into the Dance Music Hall of Fame.
 In 2023, Rolling Stone ranked him number 169 of The 200 Greatest Singers of All Time.

 Sylvester